funkyfisch/docker-devops-public/exercises/exercise-2/exercise-2.md

-# Exercise 1: Docker commands
+# Exercise 2: Docker images
 In this exercise, you will build and run your image for a NodeJS application.

 ## Steps